21 Rustic Bedroom Decor Ideas That Tell Your Story

 Add History Underfoot with a Vintage or Oriental Rug

-8. Illuminate with Rustic Lighting Fixtures
+8. Set the Mood with Rustic Lighting

 A rustic bedroom featuring a vintage Oriental rug under a wooden bed, adding warmth and history to the cozy space.